 The employees involved in the (Group) accounting process receive regular training in this field.
 Throughout the accounting process, the local companies are supported by central points of contact.
 The consolidated accounts are drawn up centrally using data from the consolidated subsidiaries.
-A consolidation department with specially trained employees carries out the consolidation activities, reconciliations and monitoring of the stipulated deadlines and processes.
+Specially trained KION Group employees carry out the consolidation activities, reconciliations and monitoring of the stipulated deadlines and processes.
 Monthly checklists have been drawn up for the consolidation process and are worked through in a standardised manner.
 All postings are managed centrally and documented.
-This team also monitors the system-based controls and supplements them with manual checks.
+A team is responsible for monitoring the system-based controls, which it supplements with manual checks.
 The entire accounting process contains a number of specific approval stages, for which extensive plausibility checks have been set up.
 Employees with the relevant expertise provide support on specialist questions and complex issues.

 Internal control mechanisms and ongoing analysis of the regulatory framework enable any risks that might jeopardise the compliance of the consolidated financial statements and group management report with accounting standards to be identified as soon as possible so that appropriate countermeasures can be taken.
 Such risks form part of the KION Group’s aggregate risk profile and are classified as operational risk.